aelmiger/LINE-MOD-Pipeline/README.md

 Included libraries for testing are:
 * Kinect V2 tool to extract depth and rgb images
 * Implementation of the LINE-MOD Benchmark for validation
+* A class to generate RGB-D Images with a ground truth pose of a Aruco marker

 ## Getting Started